 CNHI News Service

-Details for this story were reported by The Cullman (Ala.)
-Times.
+Details for this story were provided by The Eagle-Tribune in North Andover, Mass.